Meet our two and four legged healing professionals

 Trained in EFW, AAT, EMDR, EFT and Attachment Therapies

-Sue has presented on EFW and other aspects of the human and animal bond, attachment and child development at numerous conferences across Canada and has been interviewed on local and national radio, television and newspapers.
-Sue’s research and articles are used in training initiatives worldwide.
-Two Episodes of the Canadian Discovery channel series “Healing with Animals” were filmed at Healing Hooves with Sue and her clients.
-More recently an episode of the TV show “Wild about Animals” also featured Sue and her clients.
+Sue has presented on EFW and other aspects of the human animal bond, attachment and child development at conferences across Canada and has been interviewed on local and national news media.
+Sue’s writings are used in training initiatives worldwide.
+Three Episodes of the Canadian Discovery channel series, “Healing with Animals” and the TV show “Wild about Animals” were filmed at Healing Hooves with Sue and her clients.

 Sue Falkner March

-Sue is the equine coach for Healing Hooves who supervises and guides our horses’ training and wellbeing.
-Sue also leads the horsemanship days that make up a key part of the Healing Hooves focus training.
+Sue is the equine coach for Healing Hooves who supervises and guides our horses’ training and well being.
+Sue also leads the horsemanship days that make up a key part of the Healing Hooves foundation and focus training.

 Four Legged Facilitators